simgrid/simgrid/docs/source/platform_reference.rst

       1 0.5
       2 0.2
       5 1
-      LOOPAFTER 8
+      LOOPAFTER 5

-   - At time t=1, half of its power is taken by some background computations, so only 50% of its initial power remains available (0.5 means 50%).
+   - At time t = 1, half of the host computational power (0.5 means 50%) is used to process some background load, hence only 50% of this initial power remains available to your own simulation.
-   - At time t=2, the available power drops at 20% of the total.
+   - At time t = 2, the available power drops at 20% of the initial value.
-   - At time t=5, the host computes back at full speed.
+   - At time t = 5, the host can compute at full speed again.
-   - At time t=10, the history is reset (because that's 5 seconds after the last event).
-So the available speed will drop at t=11.
+   - At time t = 10, the profile is reset (as we are 5 seconds after the last event).
+Then the available speed will drop again to 50% at time t = 11.

-   If your trace does not contain a LOOPAFTER line, then your profile is only executed once and not repetitively.
+   If your profile does not contain any LOOPAFTER line, then it will be executed only once and not in a repetitive way.

-   .. warning:: Don't get fooled: Bandwidth and Latency profiles of a
-      :ref:`pf_tag_link` are absolute values, but Availability
+   .. warning:: Don't get fooled: Bandwidth and Latency profiles of a :ref:`pf_tag_link` contain absolute values, while
-      profiles of :ref:`pf_tag_host` are ratio.
+      Availability profiles of a :ref:`pf_tag_host` contain ratios.
 :``state_file``: File containing the state profile.
    Almost every lines of such files describe timed events as ``date boolean``.
    Example:

    .. code-block:: python

       1 0
       2 1
       LOOPAFTER 8

-   - At time t=1, the host is turned off (value 0 means OFF)
+   - At time t = 1, the host is turned off (a zero value means OFF)
-   - At time t=2, it is turned back on (other values means ON)
+   - At time t = 2, the host is turned back on (any other value than zero means ON)
-   - At time t=10, the history is reset (because that's 8 seconds after the last event).
-So the host will be turned off again at t=11.
+   - At time t = 10, the profile is reset (as we are 8 seconds after the last event).
+Then the host will be turned off again at time t = 11.

-   If your trace does not contain a LOOPAFTER line, then your profile is only executed once and not repetitively.
+   If your profile does not contain any LOOPAFTER line, then it will be executed only once and not in a repetitive way.

-:``coordinates``: Vivaldi coordinates (Vivaldi zones only).
+:``coordinates``: Vivaldi coordinates (meaningful for Vivaldi zones only).
    See :ref:`pf_tag_peer`.
 :``pstate``: Initial pstate (default: 0, the first one).
    See :ref:`howto_dvfs`.